University of Connecticut

 Scholarships University of Connecticut

-More than 60% of UConn's undergraduate students receive assistance in the form of grants and scholarships.
-Basically, scholarships are awarded on the basis of academic merit, grants are awarded according to special criteria.
-Students can also take advantage of financial aid, which is determined by preferential criteria, or a work-study program.
+More than 60% of UConn undergraduate students receive assistance in the form of grants and scholarships.
+Scholarships are mostly awarded based on academic merit, while grants are awarded based on special criteria.
+Students can also benefit from financial assistance, which is determined by preferential criteria, or the work-study program.

 Literature and references